|

 drumbeat?
 Write it out.
 Transcribing is one of the best ways

-music theory and composition.
+overall comprehension of music theory and composition.
+So next

 44. Videotape yourself playing drums.